-Changes to Doctoral Committees may be made at any time after consultation between the student and committee chair(s).
+Changes to Doctoral Committees may be made at any time after consultation between the student and commit- tee chair(s), but no later than one month ahead of the scheduled dissertation defense and filing date.
 Any changes initiated by either student or faculty should be bound by rules of common courtesy and prompt notification.
-The Committee Chair(s) should be informed of committee changes.
+The committee chair(s) should be consulted about committee changes.
 Faculty cannot remove themselves from committees without discussion involving both student and committee chair.
-In cases of grievance, the student should appeal to the Graduate Advisor.
-To reconstitute one's committee, the following form must be submitted to the Student Affairs Officer: http://www.gdnet.ucla.edu/gasaa/library/docreconst.pdf.
+In cases of grievance, the student should appeal to the Director of Graduate Studies.
+To reconstitute one's committee, the following form must be submitted to the Student Affairs Officer: https://grad.ucla.edu/academics/doctoral-studies/reconstitution-of-the-doctoral-committee-andor-change-in-final-oral-examination-requirement/.

-Oral Qualifying Examination (aka Advancement to Candidacy)
+Oral Qualifying Examination (Advancement to Doctoral Candidacy or ATC)